cnleng/bookingsystem/README.md

 ## Room for Improvement

-* Complete covergae for Unit tests (unit tests, and mocks)
+* Complete coverage for Unit tests (unit tests, and mocks)
-* Complete validation fot transport objects
+* Complete validation for transport objects
+* More validation on inpur Strings (leading & trailing spaces, empty, etc )
+* Pagination